ParisNeo/lollms-webui/docs/youtube/script_lollms.md

 Press install and wait for it to download the model.
 You can install multiple models simultaniously.
 Make sure you have enough disk space as some of those models are very big.
 Now let's take a look at the new personalities system.
 The new system allows us to mount multiple personalities in the same session.
 This means that we can create a multipersonalities discussion.
+There are many categories for english language.
+I will probably create more languages in the future and translate those personality files.
+There are in total over 260 personalities in different fields and sorts.
+You can checkout the Job category where you cvan find multiple personalities.
+We can activate personalities like shoping in a mall.
+Those personalities will be loaded at startup and will be easily accessible in the mounted personalities list.
+Most personalities just have a yaml conditioning file and a logo in the assets folder.
+But some other personalities are more advanted with behavior and configuration parameters.
+Here we are going to show simple conversational personalities.
+You can either use the personalities category organization or the search bar.
+Once you finish mounting personalities, you can start a conversation.
+Here we talk to Einstein.
+Let's ask it to teach us relativity.
+To select another personality to interact with Einstein, just go to the settings page and select the personality you want to use.
+We are developing fast access to personalities in the main discussion page, it should be out in few days from now.
+Let's select Jack Sparrow.
+To trigger generation, just press the refresh button from previous message and the tool will use your active personality to generate the next mesasge. you can go on doing this and exploring possible interactions between AI-s.

+Now let's take a look in